mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** Advancing your technologies will give you a big advantage over other races later in the game.
 Lay low and be friendly at the beginning, but once your technological machine is built, it will be tough for other races to withstand your power.

+>Homeworlds: Jol (1/2); Nar (2/3)
+>
+>Starting Units: 1 dreadnought; 2 carriers; 1 fighter; 2 infantry; 1 space dock; 2 pds
+>
+>Starting Tech: neural motivator; antimass deflectors; sarween tools; plasma scoring
+>
+>Commodities: 4
+>
+>Promissory Note: Research Agreement - After the Jol-Nar player researches a technology that is not a faction technology: Gain that technology.
+Then, return this card to the Jol-Nar player.
+>
+>Abilities
+>
+>Fragile: Apply -1 to the result of each of your units combat rolls.
+>
+>Brilliant: When you spend a command token to resolve the secondary ability of the "technology" strategy card, you may resolve the primary ability instead.
+>
+>Analytical: When you research a technology that is not a unit upgrade technology, you may ignore 1 prerequisite
+>
+>Special units
+>
+>J.N.S.
+Hylarim: co 8/cm 6(x2)/m 1/ca 3; sustain damage; When making a combat roll for this ship, each result of 9 or 10, before applying modifiers, produces 2 additional hits
+>
+>Race tech
+>
+>Spatial Conduit Cylinder (blue; req.
+BB):  You may exhaust this card after you activate a system that contains 1 or more of your units; that system is adjacent to all other systems that contain 1 or more of your units during this activation.
+>
+>E-Res Siphons (yellow; req.
+YY): After another player activates a system that contains 1 or more of your ships, gain 4 trade goods.

 ![The Xxcha Kingdom]({{ site.baseurl }}/images/races/Xxcha.jpg "The Xxcha Kingdom")